simphotonics/simulated_annealing/README.md

 ## Algorithm Tuning
-For discrete problems it can be shown that by selecting a sufficiently high initial factor k<sub>B</sub>&middot;T the algorithm converges to the global minimum if the annealing schedule decreases on a logarithmic scale (slow cooling) and the number of inner iterations (Markov chain length) is sufficiently high [\[2\]][nikolaev2010].
+For discrete problems it can be shown that by selecting a sufficiently high initial factor k<sub>B</sub>&middot;T the algorithm converges to the global minimum if temperture decreases on a logarithmic scale (slow cooling schedule) and the number of inner iterations (Markov chain length) is sufficiently high [\[2\]][nikolaev2010].

 Practical implementations of the SA algorithm aim to generate an acceptable solution with *minimal* computational effort.
-For such fast cooling schedules, algorithm convergence to the global minimum is not strictly guaranteed.
+For such *fast cooling* schedules, algorithm convergence to the global minimum is not strictly guaranteed.
 In that sense, SA is a heuristic approach and some degree of trial and error is required to determine which annealing schedule works best for a given problem.